lukechn99/github-quickstart/4061/filesystems.md

 The inode is a 16bit
 Hard links create the path to the original file with no new inode creation, it's another name for the same file
 A Symbolic link creates a new inode and file when used.
 A symbolic link is like a desktop shortcut
+you cannot make hard links to directories or files in other file systems
+a symbolic system can point to another file or directory name Hard link ```ln foo bar``` links bar onto whatever foo is
-[more on symbolic and hard links](https://medium.com/@set808/symbolic-links-vs-hard-links-aka-what-the-heck-is-an-inode-ef16eb5532e2#:~:text=Essentially%20symbolic%20links%20don't,file%20and%20inode%20are%20created)
+Symbolic link ```ln -s foo bar``` links bar onto foo [more on symbolic and hard links](https://medium.com/@set808/symbolic-links-vs-hard-links-aka-what-the-heck-is-an-inode-ef16eb5532e2#:~:text=Essentially%20symbolic%20links%20don't,file%20and%20inode%20are%20created)

 ### Stat